Witnessing quantum memory in non-Markovian processes: Detecting quantum memory

-\paragraph*{Detecting a quantum memory.---} From Equation~\ref{eq:Wab_m} we observe that a Markovian process is a tensor product of a state with Choi matrices of the channels.
-Choi's theorem~\cite{Choi1975} ensures that these matrices are positive semidefinite; hence the process matrix can be viewed as a product state, up to normalization.
-In what follows we focus on scenarios with two measurement stations, $A$ before $B$ for which the output of $B$ can be ignored since the only contribution to non-Markovianity stems from the initial system-environment correlations and their later interaction.
-Therefore, a process with classical memory $W_{\textup{Cl}} = \sum_j q_j \rho^{A_I}_j\otimes T^{A_OB_I}_j$ can be written as a bipartite separable state $\rho_{sep}^{AB}$, where $A = A_I$, $B = A_OB_I$.
-We can now see that detecting entanglement of the state translates to detecting a quantum memory for the process; this is our main result.
+From Eq.~\ref{eq:Wab_m} we observe that a Markovian process is a tensor product of a state with the Choi matrix of the channels involved.
+In what follows we focus on scenarios with two time-steps where operations $A$ and $B$ can be performed.
+The output of $B$ can be ignored since the only contribution to non-Markovianity stems from the initial system-environment correlations and their later interaction.
+If such a process has a classical memory, it can be written as $W^{A_IA_OB_I}_{\textup{Cl}} = \sum_j \rho^{A_I}_j\otimes T^{A_OB_I}_j$.
+Choi's theorem~\cite{Choi1975} ensures that the matrices $T^{A_OB_I}_j$ are positive semidefinite; hence the process matrix can be viewed as a product state, up to normalization.
+Therefore, $W^{A_IA_OB_I}_{\textup{Cl}}$ can be written as a bipartite separable state $\rho_{sep}^{AB}$, where $A = A_I$, $B = A_OB_I$.

+We can now see that detecting entanglement of the state translates to detecting a quantum memory for the process{---if the process cannot be written as a separable state, it cannot be Markovian or with classical memory.
+Note that quantum memory corresponds to entanglement between $A$ and $B$, which is $A_I$ and $A_OB_I$.
+This is our main result; we can use known methods of entanglement detection to verify that the environment of a non-Markovian process provides a quantum memory---a feature that has not been explored before. {Previous works have connected entanglement with non-Markovianity---for example in~\cite{Rivas10, Koodynski:2020aa, Chruscinski:2014aa}---however, these approaches are based on dynamical maps and therefore, as we discussed, they are insufficient for a full characterisation of non-markovianity}.
+We proceed with the detection method, and discuss later possible applications.}

 One approach to detecting entanglement is through entanglement witnesses.
 An entanglement witness is a hermitian operator $Z$ whose expectation value is positive for all separable states, $\langle Z \rangle = \Tr(Z\rho_{sep}) \geq 0.$ A negative expectation value guarantees entanglement of the state, whereas a positive value provides no guarantee for separability.
 In the case of processes, we define a \emph{quantum memory witness} to be a hermitian operator $Z$ whose expectation value is positive for all process matrices with classical memory \ba \langle Z \rangle = \Tr(Z W_{\textup{Cl}}) \geq 0. \ea